alexs2112/CPSC471_Spoofy/Tasks.md

 # Unfinished
 *Note: These are in no particular order, although some tasks will rely on the completion of other tasks*
  - Final Changes
-    - CSS styles for buttons and text input fields
-    - Make the menubar look better

 ## Stretch Goals
  - Fix songs having multiple albums/artists